Exercising now can help prevent this in old age

 When the study concluded after four years, researchers noticed that both study groups had developed osteoarthritis.
 But people who didn’t perform at least an hour of brisk or moderate activity had developed physical limitations and disabilities.
 Those who did perform an hour of weekly exercise lowered their risk of mobile disability by 85% and decreased daily living limitations by 45%.

-Osteoarthritis, the most common form of arthritis, is a loss of cartilage which leads to bone spur formation, abnormal joint contact force and the bone rubbing on bone.
+Osteoarthritis, the most common form of arthritis, is a loss of cartilage which leads to bone spur formation, abnormal joint contact force and bone rubbing on bone.

 “While the normal gliding surface of a healthy joint is like ice on ice, with arthritis, it is like cement on cement,” says Dr. Zachary Domont, an orthopedic surgeon with Advocate Medical Group in Lincolnshire and Libertyville, Ill.